ELEKTRONN/ELEKTRONN/doc/Examples.rst

 This task is about detecting neuron cell boundaries in 3D electron microscopy image volumes.
 The more general goal is to find a volume segmentation by assigning each voxel a cell ID.
 Predicting boundaries is a surrogate target for which a CNN can be trained (see also the note about target formulation :ref:`here <data-format>`) - the actual segmentation would be made by e.g. running a watershed on the predicted boundary map.
 This is a typical *img-img* task.

-For demonstration purpose, a very small CNN with only 70k parameters and 5 layers is used.
+For demonstration purposes, a very small CNN with only 70k parameters and 5 layers is used.
 This trains fast but is obviously limited in accuracy.
 To solve this task well, more training data would be required in addition.

 The full configuration file can be found in ELEKTRONN's ``examples`` folder as ``neuro_3d_config.py``.
 Here only selected settings will be mentioned.